Masood Azhar: Early life

 Muhammad Masood Azhar Alvi was born in Bahawalpur, Punjab, Pakistan on 10 July 1968 (although some sources list his birth date as 7 August 1968) as the third of 11 children.
 Azhar's father, Allah Bakhsh Shabbir, was the headmaster at a government-run school as well as a cleric with Deobandi leanings, and his family operated a dairy and poultry farm.

 Azhar dropped out of mainstream school after class 8 and joined the Jamia Uloom-ul-Islamia, from where he graduated out in 1989 as an alim and was soon appointed as a teacher.

+Azhar has also been described as "an old devotee of Haq Nawaz Jhangvi", a radical Deobandi scholar who founded the anti-Shia organisation Sipah-e-Sahaba Pakistan.

 Harkat-ul-Ansar

 The madrasa was heavily involved with Harkat-ul-Ansar and Azhar was subsequently assumed under its folds, after being enrolled for a jihad training camp in Afghanistan.
 Despite failing to complete the course; he joined the Soviet–Afghan War and retired after suffering injuries.
 Thereafter, he was chosen as the head of Harkat's department of motivation.
 He was also entrusted with the editorial responsibilities for the Urdu-language magazine Sad'e Mujahidin and the Arabic-language Sawte Kashmir.

 Azhar later became the general secretary of Harkat-ul-Ansar and visited many international locations to recruit, to raise funds and to spread the message of Pan-Islamism.
 Among his destinations were Zambia, Abu Dhabi, Saudi Arabia, Mongolia, the United Kingdom and Albania.

 Azhar confessed that in 1993 he traveled to Nairobi, Kenya to meet with leaders of al-Itihaad al-Islamiya, an al-Qaeda-aligned Somali group, who had requested money and recruits from Harkat-ul-Mujahideen (HuM).
 Indian intelligence officials believe that he made at least three trips to Somalia and that he also helped bring Yemeni mercenaries to Somalia.

 In August 1993, Azhar entered the United Kingdom for a speaking, fundraising, and recruitment tour.
 His message of jihad was given at some of Britain's most prestigious Islamic institutions, including the Darul Uloom Bury seminary, Zakariya Mosque, Madina Masjid in Blackburn and Burnley, and Jamia Masjid.
 His message was that "substantial proportion of the Koran had been devoted to 'killing for the sake of Allah' and that a substantial volume of sayings of the Islamic prophet Muhammad were on the issue of jihad."
 Azhar made contacts in Britain who helped to provide training and logistical support for the terror plots, including "7/7, 21/7 and the attempt in 2006 to smuggle liquid bomb-making substances on to transatlantic airlines."
 Rashid Rauf, who was implicated in the 2006 transatlantic aircraft plot, was married to a relative of Azhar.